-- 1. Be accepted for admission to a "degree" or "certification" program. - 2.
-Register for a minimum of six (6) credits if an undergraduate or post baccalaureate, four (4) if a graduate student, three (3) credits if a doctoral student. - 3.
-Maintain satisfactory academic progress as described later in this section. - 4.
-Be a U.S. citizen or permanent resident of the U.S. and/or its territories (eligible non-citizens will be asked to provide proof of residency). - Must not have been recently convicted under federal or state law of sale or possession of drugs.
+- Be accepted for admission to an aid eligible "degree" or "certification" program. - 2.
+Register for at least 1⁄2 time each semester at Edgewood College.
+1⁄2 time is a minimum of six (6) credits for undergraduate, post-baccalaureate, and graduate license students, four (4) credits for graduate students, and three (3) credits for doctoral students. - Maintain satisfactory academic progress as described later in this section. - Not be in default on any educational loans or owe repayment on any educational grants. - Be a U.S. citizen or permanent resident of the U.S. and/or its territories (eligible non-citizens will be asked to provide proof of residency). - Must not have been recently convicted under federal or state law of sale or possession of drugs